 Phishing scams are designed to trick people into providing valuable information.
 The most common type of phishing attack that a business might experience is an email scam.
 Employees receive emails that appear to be from legitimate sources, but the real purpose of these emails is to trick people into providing sensitive information.

 Phishers try to convince people to install malicious software or hand over information under false pretenses.
 Companies need to train—and test—their employees in order to prevent phishers from gaining access to this information.

 This is where employee training really comes into play.
-In the study, people claimed that the reason they clicked on the malicious link was because they trusted their computer or their organization to protect them.
-They assumed that the right defenses were in place.
-However, technology is changing constantly.
+Many employees assume that the right defenses are in place to protect against these types of threats, however, technology is changing constantly.
 Phishing attacks and link scams are becoming more advanced, and a business’s technology can’t always keep up.
 It’s important for employees to be able to recognize the signs of a cyber attack instead of just relying on the company’s IT defenses.

 Social engineering is a form of business attack that could be called a “con job.”
 It involves manipulating people to get them to break normal security procedures, often appealing to their willingness to be helpful.
 For example, the attacker might pretend to be a coworker who has some kind of urgent problem that requires access to additional network resources.

 To avoid social engineering attacks, companies need to have clear security procedures in place.
 These procedures should include documentation for who has access to which pieces of information.
 That way, there can be no hesitations or second-guessing; the rules are clear.

 For many job functions, the internet is an invaluable resource.
 But browsing online can also mean treading in dangerous waters.

 Many web browsers come equipped with features that help protect users from unsavory websites or ads, but the risks still exist.
 With web filtering, employees can be blocked from accessing websites that are known as malicious.